 For Those Looking To Make Fast Money Illegally, Stolen Property Gets The Job Done.
 But It Doesn’t End There.

-I’m certain that I’m not the only one who has noticed an influx of property theft, personal theft, employee theft, bank robberies, retail theft, and pharmacy break-in’s the past year.
+I’m sure I’m not the only one who has noticed an influx of property theft, personal theft, employee theft, bank robberies, retail theft, and pharmacy break-in’s the past year.

 For those people who turn to theft, they have to be at the bottom of the barrel to want to get their butt slammed in jail or even worse, killed.